 R/C Chris Windeler, SN

 Stf/C William O'Neill, SN

-The instructor manual for Seamanship 2016 or the eBook version is the same as 2012 and 2015.
+The instructor manual for Seamanship 2016 or the eBook version is the same as 2015.
 The 2016 edition has some new content in Chapters 3, 5 and 6 but not enough to change the instructor manual or the exam.
 The only exam now for all Seamanship courses is the new 2016 exam.